smxi/inxi/README.txt

 SOURCE VERSION CONTROL: https://github.com/smxi/inxi MAIN BRANCH: master
-DEVELOPMENT BRANCHES: one, two, three, android, bsd Dev branches are rarely used, but that's where the really hard new features etc are debugged and worked out. inxi itself has the built in feature to be able to update itself from anywhere, including these branches, which is very useful for development and debugging on many user systems.
+DEVELOPMENT BRANCHES: inxi-perl, one, two, three, android, bsd Dev branches are rarely used, but that's where the really hard new features etc are debugged and worked out. inxi itself has the built in feature to be able to update itself from anywhere, including these branches, which is very useful for development and debugging on many user systems.

-inxi was happily on googlecode until they decided to shut it down, which forced me to pick an inferior option, github in this case.
-Since all the options were bad, I picked the most popular of the bad options.
-I miss googlecode already...

-PULL REQUESTS: inxi is VERY complicated and VERY hard to work on, so unless you have already talked to me about contributing, and, more important, shown that you can actually work with this type of arcane code, please do not spend time trying to work on inxi, unless it's a trivial patch, to the current branch, current version.
+PULL REQUESTS: inxi is VERY complicated and VERY hard to work on, so unless you have already talked to me about contributing, and, more important, shown that you can actually work with this type of logic, please do not spend time trying to work on inxi, unless it's a trivial patch, to the current branch, current version.
 Please: NEVER even think about looking at or using previous inxi commits, previous to the current one, as a base for a patch.
 If you do, your patch / pull request will be rejected immediately, without any discussion.

+Note further: no core changes will be accepted until inxi 3.0.0 goes live, since that's just more stuff I have to port over.

-inxi has one and only one release, and that is the current one.
+inxi has one and only one release, and that is the current one (plus dev releases, of course, but those should never be packaged).
 All previous releases are immediately obsolete on the commit of every new release.
 There is no exception to this, and never will be.

 Man page updates, doc page updates, etc, of course, are easy and will probably be accepted, as long as they are done according to the requirements.